GSA-TTS/10x-website/reports/fy22-impact-report/04-dark-matter.md

 Technology relies on formal, continuous research to influence how a project can pivot towards the most valuable path forward.
 But conversations can do this too, without the research or even the intent.

-Conversations about big topics—like what an ideal grants technology ecosystem might be able to do—withstand changes in circumstances on the ground, compared to technical prototypes that quickly become useless when they can't grow without constant developer support.
+Conversations about big topics — like what an ideal grants technology ecosystem might be able to do — withstand changes in circumstances on the ground, compared to technical prototypes that quickly become useless when they can't grow without constant developer support.

 So what can 10x do with these insights?
 How do we harness the value of conversations, and contribute to them?